AndreyLugovskoy/cherry-scripts/README.md

 and finds out which and whose job is running on node.

+Warning: output will look wierd, if node is free but swap is occupied.

 swapthings.sh contains the commands to be run on node